JeaSungLEE/Awesome-Xcode-Behaviors/README.md

 # Awesome-Xcode-Behaviors

-Quickly and easily do annoying tasks with xcode shortcuts
+😍Quickly and easily do annoying tasks with xcode shortcuts

 If you just press a shortcut in xcode, the pod install, carthage bootstrap --platform iOS, etc tasks will be executed.